Here are some beginner and advanced No Man's Sky hints, tips and tricks for helping you get started.

 - Switching Multi-Tool - Pressing triangle (X on PC) will switch between your mining laser and the boltcaster on your multi-tool.
 The same goes for switching between weapons like the photgo cannon and phase beam on your starship.

-- Farming Thanium9 - If you need to farm Thanium9 for pulse engines, look for smaller asteroids.
-Larger asteroids have rarer metals like Copper, Iridium and sometimes even Emeril.
+- Farming Iron in Space - If you need to farm Iron for pulse engines, look for smaller asteroids.
+Larger asteroids have rarer metals like Copper (green asteroids), Iridium and sometimes even Emeril.

 - Carbon is bountiful - There's no need to keep carbon on you to talk to NPCS as it can be found nearly everywhere, including potted plants in any building or station.